molnard/wasabipres2019/README.md

 Thumblebit is a unidirectional payment hub something like lightning network but without the network part and it is anonymus.
 Joinmarket is instant Thumblebit can archive higher anonimity set.

 # Wasabi wallet

 _coinjoin_
 Let's take the previous example.
 You are avoiding address reuse, using the coincontrol and labeling and the history of your coins are growing.
 That is good but now you have to join together two or more coins to have enough money to pay for something.
 You will expose some part or all of your transaction history involved by your coins.
 Also you can expose the total amount of money you have.
 Instead of paying the landlord direcly with one or more of your coins you have to use some obfuscation to ensure your privacy.

-_mixers_
-Anonymity loves company: you cannot mix by yourself.
-If coins come from the same wallet it can be connected together with the help of breadth-first search on the transaction graph.
-We need company to make a reliable coinjoin.

-Decentralized mixer: in the past, traditional bitcoin mixers provide centralized way to obfuscate the ledger.
-The problem is that you have to send your coins into the mixer and they will send back the mixed bitcoin for you if they will...
-For example: Bitcoin fog worked for years without an issue had a good feedback but later it became a selective scam.
-You send the money it mixes but if you are sending a larger amount then it will take it.
-Tricky isn't it?

-Fixed denominations: CoinJoin outputs should be equal regarding the amounts.
-Every attempts to change this is to risk that the CoinJoin can be deanomyzed.
-Imagine that a CoinJoin transaction is written in a format of a Sodoku game, the rows are the inputs, the columns are the outputs.
-Analyzing the amounts and filling the sodoku can reveal the relationship between inputs and outputs thus deanonymize the participants.
-(Sharedcoin works like this)

-CoinJoin rounds: contructing the CoinJoin transaction requires an exact procedure to follow.
-For example the first is to collect enought participants to construct the inputs.
-Later we will go into the details.

-Chaumian CoinJoin: contructing the CoinJoin transaction requires some kind of coordinator which establish the connection between the paticipants.
-This coordinator have to contructed in way that it cannot deanonymize the participants.